Economics ~ SurviveTheChanges.com

 A whole lot of people have gradually come to the end of their unemployment compensation.
 Other government support programs are being cut as well.
 This is taking another big bite out of the purchasing power of the populace.
 Less to spend - less sales of goods - less work - less jobs - less income - and so forth.

 Many people are starting to realize that things are getting worse rather than better.
 The repeated terrible tumbles in the stock market between new highs and terrible tumbles in the last several years tell us that the money managers have figured out that the real long term outlook is POOR.
-Another major crash is likely to come before long.
+Another major drop is likely to come before long.
 Meanwhile, insiders are harvesting profits on changes up and down.

 Pension programs, both private and public, are vastly under-funded with many in deep doo-doo.
 Low interest rates have meant that pensions have not grown as needed to sustain their payouts in the future.
 Now there are secret government discussions of taxing or fully confiscating various retirement funds, including 401K's and IRA's.

 Retirement assets took a huge hit in the crash of 2008, then eventually recovered somewhat.
 With subsequent downturns, some "retirement" funds were harmed again depending on the exposure, but a much worse loss is almost certainly coming.

 The artificially low interest rates have sustained high bond prices for governments and banks to maintain their reserve requirements and pad their balance sheets.
 Inflation and low yield has begun to force interest rates higher, so bond prices are declining.